autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 ## 3. Create your meta-repository

-A recommended way to integrate Autoware with your real robot is to create a meta-repository for the robot.
+A recommended way to integrate Autoware with your real vehicle is to create a meta-repository for the vehicle.
 Create a forked repository of [autowarefoundation/autoware](https://github.com/autowarefoundation/autoware) (we refer to this as meta-repository) and clone the repository.

 ```bash
 git clone git@github.com:YOUR_NAME/autoware.YOURS.git